ruslanmv/How-to-Run-SQL-from-Jupyter-Notebook/README.md

 # How to connect to Mysql using python and import the csv file into mysql  from Jupyter Notebook

+Once you have received your credentials in your email create a credentials.json file.

 In ordering to keep safe our credentials we save our credentials in a file **credentials.json**

 ```